 - Functioning front and back turn signals and brake lights.

-- Adequate brake pressure (you will be asked to step on the brake pedal to see if it works properly).
+- Adequate brake pressure (you will be asked to step on the brake pedal to show it works properly).

 - A driver’s side window that rolls down.